Shyran-Systems/www.shyran.systems.pp.ua/README.md

 ## Welcome to Shyran Systems GitHub Page !

-We are youth initiative for creating Independent Open Source Development environments, stacks, workflows & apps !
+We are youth initiative for creating Independent Open Source Development environments, stacks, workflows & apps!

-If you're in any way suggested Shyran Systems GitHub Home Page, make sure you're visiting https://shyran-systems.github.io/Homepage/ .
+If you're in any way suggested Shyran Systems GitHub Home Page, make sure you're visiting [https://shyran-systems.github.io/Homepage/](https://shyran-systems.github.io/Homepage/).
 #### In Wrench We Trust !  [for now]

 Our page is still a work in progress, we gradually add new content [through GitHub editor](https://github.com/Shyran-Systems/Home/edit/master/README.md) to maintain this website.